skl/ionic-site/content/docs/intro/deploying/index.md

 ### Running Your App

-To run your app, all you have to do is enable USB debugging and Developer Mode on your Android device, then run `ionic run android --device` from the command line.
+To run your app, all you have to do is enable USB debugging and Developer Mode on your Android device, then run `ionic cordova run android --device` from the command line.

 This will produce a debug build of your app, both in terms of Android and Ionic's code